AbsaOSS/cobrix/README.md

 `common_extended`, `cp037_extended` are code pages supporting non-printable characters that converts to ASCII codes below 32.

 ## EBCDIC Processor (experimental)
-The EBCDIC processor allows processing files by replacing value of fields without changing the underlying format.
+The EBCDIC processor allows processing files by replacing value of fields without changing the underlying format (`CobolProcessingStrategy.InPlace`) or with conversion of the input format to variable-record-length format with big-endian RDWs (`CobolProcessingStrategy.ToVariableLength`).

 The processing does not require Spark.
 A processing application can have only the COBOL parser as a dependency (`cobol-parser`).